ForNeVeR/omea/README.md

 Omea
 ====
 Omea is the integrated information environment, developed in JetBrains during 2003–2008, and [eventually open-sourced][jetbrains.omea.open-source].
-Read more on [the official site][jetbrains.omea].
+Read more on [the official site][jetbrains.omea.archive].
 Originally, it was produced in two flavors: Omea Reader and Omea Pro, the latter having all the features of the former and more.
 The open-source version is based on Omea Pro.

 Read more on the project history and restoration [in the blog post][blog.restoration].